 Choosing between partial truckload (PTL) and full truckload (FTL) transport can be challenging for any business.
 However, understanding the differences between these two logistics options can help you make the right choice for your business based on your specific shipping needs, transit time, cargo volume, cost, and flexibility.

-At AAJ Enterprises, we offer a range of ecommerce logistics solutions tailored to meet each of our client’s unique needs.
+At AAJ Supply Chain Management, we offer a range of ecommerce logistics solutions tailored to meet each of our client’s unique needs.
 Our experienced team works closely with you to understand your shipping requirements and recommend the most suitable logistics option: FTL or PTL transport.